iwander-all/vins-mono-self-improved-/README.md

 "rosbag play YOUR_PATH_TO_DATASET/MH_01_easy.bag"

 Good time.
 And work have not done for me yet.
-I will develop a dual-vio based on vins-mono, not vins-fusion.
+I will develop a dual-vio based on vins-mono, not on vins-fusion.

 you: hahaha, wait for good news!